 You don't need special materials or tools.
-You will need a basic pillar or rectangular shaped needle file, a pin, and needle nose or beading pliers.
-You can practice making the hinges from material salvaged from tin cans or aluminum pop cans, then go on to making custom hinges from sheet brass or copper.
+You will need a basic pillar or rectangular shaped needle file, a pin, and needle-nose or beading pliers.
+You can practice making the hinges from material salvaged from tin cans or aluminum pop cans then go on to making custom hinges from sheet brass or copper.

 Note: The problem with scale hinges is that they won't support a lot of weight, and they are difficult to anchor in a project as scale 'nails' must be very short.
-You can use this method to produce slightly stronger hinges by soldering the hinge ends, but you will still have the difficulty of anchoring the hinge to the miniature piece so that it won't pull out.
+You can use this method to produce slightly stronger hinges by soldering the hinge ends, but you will still have the difficulty of anchoring the hinge to the miniature piece (such as doors or windows) so that it won't pull out.

-- Thin Sheet Metal: It is easiest to practice these techniques with metal salvaged from tin cans or pop cans.
+- Thin sheet metal: It is easiest to practice these techniques with metal salvaged from tin cans or pop cans.
 The same techniques will work with thin sheet brass and other metals once you have worked successfully with free materials.

-- Needle Nose or Round Nose Pliers: You can make these hinges with fine needle nose pliers, but round nose pliers (completely round with no flat sides, available from beading stores) are easier to use.
-Find the thinnest ended pliers you can (smallest diameter ends).
+- Needle-nose or round-nose pliers: You can make these hinges with fine needle-nose pliers, but round-nose pliers (completely round with no flat sides, available from beading stores) are easier to use.
+Find the thinnest-ended pliers you can (smallest diameter ends).

-- Metal Shears or Tin Snips: Some kitchen shears will cut thin metals (cans/tins) as well.
+- Metal shears or tin snips: Some kitchen shears will cut thin metals (cans/tins) as well.

 - Vice: You need something to hold the metal safely while you work.
-A vice works best, but you can substitute vice grip pliers or a clamp if you do not have a vise.
+A vice works best, but you can substitute vice-grip pliers or a clamp if you do not have a vise.
 You can handhold the material for most of the work, but you need a leather glove or something that will protect your hand from sharp metal edges.

-- Flat Needle File: Use a standard flat pillar-shaped file (square edges on all four sides).
+- Flat needle file: Use a standard flat pillar-shaped file (square edges on all four sides).
 You can substitute a craft stick with fine diamond or carbide grit sandpaper glued to it, some sturdy nail files will also work.

 - Dressmakers pin or jewelry headpin: To make the hinge pin.

-- Fine Pliers: Needlenose pliers (round on the outside and flat on the inside) work best, these are used to bend the end of the hinge pin and to bend the curl of the hinge into shape.
+- Fine pliers: Needle-nose pliers (round on the outside and flat on the inside) work best, these are used to bend the end of the hinge pin and to bend the curl of the hinge into shape.

-- Ruler: With 1/16 and 1/8 inch markings to mark the cut lines for your metal.
+- Ruler: You will need a ruler with 1/16 and 1/8-inch markings to mark the cut lines for your metal.

-- Eye Protection: Do not work on metal miniatures without a good form of eye protection for safety!
+- Eye protection: Do not work on metal miniatures without a good form of eye protection for safety.

 Make a Test Piece to Determine Your Measurements